 At Broughton we appreciate some pupils require a personalised curriculum to meet their needs and alternative/college courses may be appropriate.
+These courses are only offered on a case by case basis and are not a general option choice.

-In the past, a small number of pupils have benefited from this and it has enabled them to choose courses they will enjoy and succeed in.
-It is anticipated that pupils will achieve a Level 1 qualification (equivalent to GCSE grade 1-3) and then be able to move, if they so wish, on to a higher level post-16.
+In the past, a small number of pupils have benefited from this type of course and have achieved a Level 1 qualification (equivalent to GCSE grade 1-3).

-These courses will be delivered in collaboration with other providers such as Preston College, Preston Vocational Centre or Myerscough College and are delivered off-site.
-Pupils will need to find their own way home from college at the end of the session.
+These courses will be delivered in collaboration with other providers ie. Preston Vocational Centre or Myerscough College and are delivered off-site.
+If pupils attend Myerscough College, there is an impact on their school curriculum as they will be offsite all-day on a Wednesday.

-Mr. Church (Deputy Headteacher), Mr Lynn (Head of Year 9) and Gledhill (Assistant Headteacher/SENCO) will contact relevant pupils.
+Mr Church (Deputy Headteacher), Mr Hughes (Head of Year 9) and Mrs Hardman (SENDCO) will contact relevant pupils.